hootsuite/atlantis/README.md

 **Q: How to add SSL to Atlantis server?**

-A: Pass the `--ssl` option to enable SSL for incoming connections.
-You will need to get a trusted certificate and pass it into Atlantis server with the `--ssl-key-file` and `--ssl-cert-file` options.
+A: First, you'll need to get a public/private key pair to serve over SSL.
+These need to be in a directory accessible by Atlantis.
+Then start `atlantis server` with the `--ssl-cert-file` and `--ssl-key-file` flags.
+See `atlantis server --help` for more information.

 ## Contributing